SilentByte/lyngua/README.md

 ### Pronounce
 ![Pronounce](docs/PronounceCall.png)

-The pronounciation endpoint takes in audio recorded from the users microphone along with the ground truth set of words established by the users selection and sends them to [Azure Cognitive Services Speech API in detailed mode](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/rest-speech-to-text#pronunciation-assessment-parameters).
+The pronunciation endpoint takes in audio recorded from the users microphone along with the ground truth set of words established by the users selection and sends them to [Azure Cognitive Services Speech API in detailed mode](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/rest-speech-to-text#pronunciation-assessment-parameters).
 Lyngua will then show a list of words that the user has not pronounced correctly, and the confidence of that prediction.